Broken-Clock-AI/VibeCodeTris/ProgressLog.md

 3.  **Unified Scaling Logic:** The game canvas and its surrounding border now scale perfectly on all devices.
     *   The resizing logic was made aspect-ratio-aware.
-    *   JavaScript now dynamically resizes the game's container to match the canvas, eliminating the "black gutter" artifacts and ensuring the border is always snug.
+    *   JavaScript now dynamically resizes the game's container to match the canvas, a eliminating the "black gutter" artifacts and ensuring the border is always snug.

 The application's layout is now stable and responsive across all target platforms.